-You have been approved for the Amex Everyday Credit Card.
-After spending $1,000 in the first three months, you are awarded an introductory bonus of 10,000 Membership Rewards points.
-Considering the 1X points per dollar earned on every purchase, you’ll have a grand total of 11,000 points at a bare minimum.
-With 11,000 points in hand, some of your redemption options include:
+You have been approved for the American Express Green Card.
+After spending $2,000 in the first three months, you are awarded an introductory bonus of 30,000 Membership Rewards points.
+If you spent $1,000 on dining and eligible travel (which earn 3 points per dollar), you’d have 33,000 points at a bare minimum.
+With 33,000 points in hand, some of your redemption options include:

-- Booking airfare through American Express Travel (points have a flat 1 cent value, except if using the Blue card) – total value of points: $110
+- Booking airfare through American Express Travel (points have a flat 1 cent value, except if using the Blue from American Express card) – total value of points: $330

-- Transferring points to Delta Airlines and converting to SkyMiles (points transfer at a 1:1 ratio with a SkyMiles value of 1.29 cents per mile) – total value of points: $141.90
+- Transferring points to Delta Air Lines and converting to SkyMiles (points transfer at a 1:1 ratio with a SkyMiles value of 1.61 cents per mile) – total value of points: $531.30

-As you can see, value fluctuates greatly across redemption options.
-How exactly those values are determined is a fluid formula, partly established by American Express, its travel partners, and a number of other outside influences.
+As you can see, the value fluctuates greatly across redemption options.
+How exactly those values are determined is a fluid formula, partly established by American Express, its travel partners and a number of other outside influences.

 Putting a true value on those points can be tricky.
-Personal hotel preference, destinations flown to, and other factors can add intangible value to points earned on Amex cards.
-From strictly a dollar-value perspective, points you can earn on American Express cards are worth:
+Personal hotel preference, flight destinations and other factors can add intangible value to points earned on Amex cards.
+From strictly a dollar-value perspective, points you can earn on American Express cards are worth about:

-The Points Guy reports point values monthly, which provides good insight on one of the first factors to consider when applying for a new American Express card.
-The key takeaway here is that Membership Rewards have a fluid value — 1.9 cents per point is an average of the values you can expect when redeeming them.
+Point values can shift often, and resources like The Points Guy report point values monthly, which provides good insight on one of the first factors to consider when applying for a new American Express card.
+The key take-away here is that Membership Rewards have a fluid value – 1.19 cents per point is an average of the values you can expect when redeeming them.
 Membership Rewards are much more flexible than any partner points program, but if you are loyal to one brand in particular, you may find more value in the co-branded card.

 - Are you loyal to one airline or hotel brand?

-- How many times in a year do you fly and/or stay in a hotel?
+- How many times in a year do you fly or stay in a hotel?

-- Does an Amex partnering airline have a hub in your city?
+- Does an Amex partner airline have a hub in your city?

 - Does loyalty program status matter to you?